 The Thai-Chinese practice a smorgasbord of religions which include Thai Buddhism, Chinese Buddhism.
 Confucianism, Taoism, Islam, and Christianity.

 Almost all Thai-Chinese have Thai surnames because King Rama VI decreed all Chinese must have one if they wanted to become Thai citizens.
 Thai-Chinese surnames are usually longer than those for the general population, and they retain their Chinese surname in translation or transliteration.
 For example, Archapongwattana, Limcharoen, Ongsiriwattana, Vongsriprasert, Paiboonyanupap, and Jongboonyaupap are all Thai-Chinese surnames.
 In the name Archapongwattana, Archa is the Thai translation of the Chinese surname Ma.
 In the name Limcharoen, Lim is the Southern Min pronunciation of the Chinese surname Lin.

 Thai Chinese Cultural Show Circus Thailand

 Thai-Chinese Contributions to Society

-Thai-Chinese businessmen similarly to Jewish-American businessmen in the United States control 81 percent of the Thai economy.
-Major department stores such as Central World, and banks such as Kasikorn are owned by Thai-Chinese.
+Thai-Chinese businessmen similar to Jewish-American businessmen in the United States control 81 percent of the Thai economy.
+Major department stores such as Central World and banks such as Kasikorn are owned by Thai-Chinese.

 In Thailand's history, there have also been numerous prime ministers of Chinese descent including former leader Thaksin Shinawatra and his younger sister, Yingluck Shinawatra, the former Prime Minister.